An airplane flies through spooky clouds — Photo courtesy of iStock / middelveld

 The sightings weren't limited to just crew either.
 There were several reports of passengers seeing the same ghosts as well.

-Terminal five at Heathrow Airport — Photo courtesy of Citizen59
+Airport waiting area — Photo courtesy of iStock / ShutterOK

 And for some reason, his ghost has reportedly taken a liking to the grounds of Heathrow Airport.
 Reports of sightings can be traced back to a time before the airport was even constructed.
 Descriptions of alleged sightings often include a black stallion, while many report seeing Turpin standing in the main terminal wearing period clothing, including a tri-cornered hat.